rhezab/smile/docs/timeline.md

 timeline.pushSeqRoute({
     path: '/first',
     name: 'first',
-    meta: { next: 'second' }, // this should jump to a specific route
+    meta: { next: 'second' }, // this should jump to a specific route (by name)
     component: FirstComponent
 })

 // alternative first route
 timeline.pushSeqRoute({
-    path: '/first_alternate',
+    path: '/first_alt',
     name: 'first_alternate',
-    meta: { next: 'second'}, // this should jump to a specific route
+    meta: { next: 'second' }, // this should jump to a specific route (by name)
     component: AlternativeFirstCompomnet
 })